Arab Spring

 The Arab Spring (الربيع العربي) was a series of pro-democracy anti-government protests, uprisings, and armed rebellions that spread across much of the Arab world in the early 2010s.
 It began in Tunisia in response to the death of Mohamed Bouazizi by self-immolation.
 From Tunisia, the protests initially spread to five other countries: Libya, Egypt, Yemen, Syria and Bahrain.
-Rulers were deposed: Zine El Abidine Ben Ali of Tunisia, Muammar Gaddafi of Libya, and Hosni Mubarak of Egypt, all in 2011; and Ali Abdullah Saleh of Yemen in 2012.
-Bashar al-Assad of Syria was deposed in December 2024 after 13 years of civil war.
+The rulers deposed include: Zine El Abidine Ben Ali of Tunisia, Muammar Gaddafi of Libya, and Hosni Mubarak of Egypt, all in 2011; and Ali Abdullah Saleh of Yemen in 2012.
+(Note: Other leaders who were targeted by the initial wave of protests but were deposed after its conclusion were Omar al-Bashir of Sudan and Abdelaziz Bouteflika of Algeria in 2019, and Bashar al-Assad of Syria in 2024. al-Bashir was deposed in a military coup d'état during the Sudanese revolution, Bouteflika resigned during the Hirak protests against his presidential candidacy for a fifth term, and Assad was removed from office by an opposition-led offensive after 13 years of civil war.)
 Major uprisings and social violence occurred, including riots, civil wars, or insurgencies.
 Sustained street demonstrations took place in Morocco, Iraq, Algeria, Lebanon, Jordan, Kuwait, Oman and Sudan.
 Minor protests took place in Djibouti, Mauritania, Palestine, Saudi Arabia and the Western Sahara.
 A major slogan of the demonstrators in the Arab world is ash-shaʻb yurīd isqāṭ an-niẓām! (الشعب يريد إسقاط النظام).

-The wave of initial revolutions and protests faded by mid to late 2012, as many Arab Spring demonstrations were met with violent responses from authorities, pro-government militias, counterdemonstrators, and militaries.
+The wave of initial revolutions and protests faded by mid- to late 2012, as many Arab Spring demonstrations were met with violent responses from authorities, pro-government militias, counterdemonstrators, and militaries.
 These attacks were answered with violence from protesters in some cases.
-Multiple large-scale conflicts followed: the Syrian civil war; the rise of ISIS, insurgency in Iraq and the following civil war; the Egyptian Crisis, election and removal from office of Mohamed Morsi, and subsequent unrest and insurgency; the Libyan Crisis; and the Yemeni crisis and subsequent civil war.
+Multiple large-scale conflicts followed: the Syrian civil war; the rise of ISIS, insurgency in Iraq and the following civil war; the Egyptian Crisis, election and removal from office of Mohamed Morsi, and subsequent unrest and insurgency; the Libyan crisis; and the Yemeni crisis and subsequent civil war.
 Regimes that lacked major oil wealth and hereditary succession arrangements were more likely to undergo regime change.